Sh0rtC1rcu1t/surfline-cam/README.md

 Ways to use:
 - Download template file and open it locally in any browser.
-- Use an online HTML viewer like https://html.onlineviewer.net/
+- Use an online HTML viewer like https://html.onlineviewer.net/ by simply copying over all the template code
 - Host your own server for free.

 To change the spot: